Litigation finance: a bankruptcy litigator’s viewpoint

 “You can’t get from point A to point B without a war chest,” Kajon said “How do you get the war chest?
 You go to litigation funders.”

-Kajon has extensive experience with funding.
-He served as counsel for Lee E. Buchwald, the litigation trustee in the Magnesium Corp. of America (“MagCorp”) bankruptcy.
+Kajon has extensive experience with funding and bankruptcy litigation matters.
+He served as legal counsel for Lee E. Buchwald, the litigation trustee in the Magnesium Corp. of America (MagCorp) bankruptcy case.
 In MagCorp, after more than a decade of litigation, the trustee obtained a $213 million judgment against its former owners.
 The judgment was appealed and the trustee – having just $650,000 in the bank to pursue the appeal and manage the estate – needed to get creative in order to withstand the appellate process.

 “This case looked horrible before funding,” Kajon said.
 “The trustee wanted a war chest so that he had enough money for another trial and additional funds so that the creditors would get something.”